 Contact the Department of Education Office of School Health at 718-310-2434

 If your child’s school has a Relationship Abuse Prevention Program counselor or coordinator, you could reach out to them regarding CSE

 Ask the Parent Coordinator of your child’s school

 Ask the principal: who teaches health sexual education; is the teacher trained and comfortable teaching health sexual education; when is sexual health taught; what are the curricula materials; how are health education and sexual health education taught?

 We also need strong statewide legislation mandating comprehensive sex ed.

 A bill for statewide CSE was introduced in Albany (S.4844 / A.6512), but unfortunately it never progressed out of the Education Committee during the 2019 legislative session.
-Ask your Assemblymember and State Senator to support the bill for CSE and to call on leadership to send the bill to the floor for a vote in the next session.
+Sign the petition, then call your Assemblymember and State Senator.
+Ask them to support the bill for CSE and to call on leadership to send the bill to the floor for a vote in the next session.